aaronginder/html-email-generator/README.md

 ## Testing

-Details all the testing as part of this solution.

 ### Unit Tests

 This section details the unit tests that have been implemented as part of this repository.